Rationally almost periodic sequences, polynomial multiple recurrence and symbolic dynamics: Rationality and recurrence

 In this subsection we provide a proof of the equivalence \eqref{itm:pmrar-a} $\Leftrightarrow$ \eqref{itm:pmrar-b} in \cref{thm_poly-multi-rec-along-rat}.
 Of course, this equivalence is a special case of the more general equivalence \eqref{itm:pmrar-a} $\Leftrightarrow$ \eqref{itm:pmrar-c}.
 We include a separate proof of this simpler case because, on the one hand, this proof is more elementary and self-contained and, on the other hand, it contains in embryonic form the ideas needed for the proof of the general case.
 Let us state the non-trivial implication, namely \eqref{itm:pmrar-a} $\Rightarrow$ \eqref{itm:pmrar-b}, as an independent theorem.

 \begin{Th} Assume that $R\subset \N$ is rational and divisible.
 Then $R$ is an averaging set of polynomial single recurrence. \end{Th}

 The proof of \cref{p5newnewA} is comprised of two parts.
 First, we prove the assertion for totally ergodic systems.
 Recall that $\xbmt$ is called \emph{totally ergodic} if $T^m$ is ergodic for all $m\in\N$.
-Equivalently, the spectrum of the unitary operator associated with $T$ contains no non-trivial roots of unity.
+Equivalently, $T$ is ergodic and the spectrum of the unitary operator associated with $T$ contains no non-trivial roots of unity.

 \cref{l30} below, which is the second ingredient in the proof of \cref{p5newnewA}, allows us to reduce the case of general ergodic systems to those which are totally ergodic.
 This is done by replacing $T^{p(n)}$ with $T^{p(un)}$ for a highly divisible natural number $u$.
 Since $p(0)=0$, this allows us to identify $T^{p(un)}$ with $T^{q(n)}$ for some other polynomial $q$.
 This procedure annihilates the rational part of the spectrum in the sense that will be made precise below.